 Fleisher has also worked as a journalist for newspapers and electronic media.
 He wrote a column for a weekly newspaper, and he also co-hosted a weekly radio show in Park City, Utah, that focused on topical events.
 He was born and raised in Orlando, Florida.
 He has been teaching at Lynn University since the spring of 1999.
 Fleisher began as an adjunct professor, and then became a visiting professor, instructor, assistant professor, and, as of fall 2008, he was promoted to associate professor in the College of Arts and Sciences.

 - B.A., University of Memphis

 - M.A., Instituto Allende, San Miguel de Allende, Mexico

 - Dialogues of Self and Society

 Areas of Scholarship and Professional Practice

-Winner of various awards and contests in playwriting
+Fleisher is a winner of various awards and contests in playwriting.